memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 In order to achieve these goals, we turn to a special variable `.`, also known as the "location counter".
 The location counter tracks the current offset into a given memory region.
 As sections are added, the location counter increments accordingly.
-You can force alignemnt or gaps by setting the location counter forward.
+You can force alignment or gaps by setting the location counter forward.
 You may not set it backwards, and the linker will throw an error if you try.